 Michael is the director of financial aid counseling and outreach for the University of Kentucky.
 Prior to his current role, Michael was director of financial aid for Bluegrass Community & Technical College for 10 years.
 Michael has a bachelor's degree in philosophy from Georgetown College and a master's degree in education from the University of Kentucky.
 Michael currently serves on the boards of the Kentucky Association of Student Financial Aid Administrators (KASFAA) and the Southern Association of Student Financial Aid Administrators (SASFAA).
 Since 2017, he has given his presentation, "Exploring Hidden Biases in Professional Judgment," for many state financial aid associations, SASFAA, NASFAA, and several colleges and universities.
 Michael also served several years as the president of the board of directors for AVOL Kentucky, a non-profit organization serving more than 70 counties in Kentucky by providing housing, support, testing, and prevention services for individuals affected by HIV/AIDS.

-Tarik currently serves as the director of financial aid at Morehouse College in Atlanta, Georgia.
-Tarik has been working in the financial aid arena for more than 12 years, spanning three institutions.
+Tarik currently serves as the financial aid compliance officer at Norfolk State University in Norfolk, VA.
+Tarik has been working in the financial aid arena for over 13 years spanning over three institutions.
 He has been active in his state, regional, and national associations since the beginning of his career, holding several positions.
-Tarik is the current president-elect for the Southern Association of Student Financial Aid Administrators (SASFAA) and thoroughly enjoys networking with the financial aid community and assisting students in achieving their goals.
+Tarik has served several positions within VASFAA and SASFAA, he thoroughly enjoys networking with the financial aid community and assisting students achieve their goals.

 Jim is the assistant vice president for student services and enrollment management and director of student financial aid and scholarships at the University of Oregon (UO).
 The UO office of student financial aid and scholarships processes approximately $235 million in financial aid each year.
 Before joining the UO, Jim worked in financial aid offices in Missouri and Indiana.
 He has served on the NASFAA board and also held positions as president and treasurer of MASFAA.
 He has served on committees at the national, regional, and state levels, and presented at conferences on all of these levels.